• Skip to primary navigation

 Once you have finished your Christmas or Thanksgiving dinner, cover the turkey up, leave it to cool and then put it in the fridge.
 When you are ready to use the leftovers, slice off whatever meat you can, and then use your fingers to take off whatever else you can.
 You can use the carcass to make stock with, so nothing goes to waste.

-If you’ve tried this Leftover Turkey Curry, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this Leftover Turkey Curry, let us know how you got on in the comments below.

 Recipe